Elon Musk's SpaceX rockets toward 50th Falcon 9 launch

 If any of these Muskian/Martian science fiction flights of fancy ever come to pass, we'll look back and note how the road to Mars was paved with dozens of rather boring missions like Hispasat.
 (And perhaps someone will add that they were financed by a massive constellation of broadband satellites Musk plans to launch in the next decade.)

-SpaceX typically webcasts its launches.
-Once that feed becomes available we'll embed it in this post so you can return and watch the Hispasat launch starting around 9:15 p.m.
+You can watch the live webcast of the Hispasat launch via the above video embed starting around 9:15 p.m.
 PT.

 Crowd Control: A crowdsourced science fiction novel written by CNET readers.